 That’s the real success.

-That’s the quiet magic of this path.
+That’s the real magic of this path.